zuzukobaladze/supernova/README.md

     `PORT=4000` (or any other port number, just make sure there is nothing running on that port number) `JWT_SECRET=YOUR_JWT_SECRET_VALUE`

-    To generate YOUR_JWT_SECRET, run this command from terminal:
+    To generate YOUR_JWT_SECRET_VALUE, run this command from terminal:
     ```sh
     node -e "console.log(require('crypto').randomBytes(32).toString('hex'));"
     ```